-By Vivia McCutcheon, PhD, Assistant Professor of Psychiatry, Washington University School of Medicine
+Written by Vivia McCutcheon, PhD, assistant professor of psychiatry at the School of Medicine

 Alcohol is the most commonly used drug in the United States.
 The figure below from the Surgeon General’s Report on Alcohol, Drugs, and Health illustrates the rates of binge drinking in people aged 12 and older from 2002-2014, compared to the lower rates of illicit drug use.1